Comma Style Formatting in Excel

 Advantages

-- It is just one step process.
+- It is just a one step process.

-- Very easy and convenient to use.
+- It is very easy and convenient to use.

 Disadvantages